 The Critical Patch Update (CPU) is the primary mechanism for the backport of all security bug fixes for all Oracle products.
-Critical Patch Updates are released quarterly on the Tuesday closest to the 17th of the month in January, April, July, and October.
+Critical Patch Updates are available to customers with valid support contracts.
+Critical Patch Updates are released quarterly.
+Starting in April 2022, Critical Patch Updates will be released on the third Tuesday of January, April, July, and October (They were previously released on the Tuesday closest to the 17th of the month in January, April, July, and October).
 In addition, Oracle retains the ability to issue out of schedule patches or workaround instructions in case of particularly critical vulnerabilities and/or when active exploits are reported in the wild.
 This program is known as the Security Alert program.
 Information about all previously released Security Alerts and Critical Patch Updates, along with the links to download security patches, is posted on the Security Alerts and Critical Patch Updates page.

 |Maximum security||Vulnerabilities are remediated by Oracle in order of the risk they pose to users.
 This process is designed to patch the security holes with the greatest associated risk first in the Critical Patch Update, resulting in optimizing the security posture of all Oracle customers.|